Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Some people may develop personality disorders after TBIs.
 A personality disorder is a mental health condition involving disruptive thinking and behavior patterns.

-Someone with a brain injury and narcissistic personality disorder may have an inflated sense of self-importance and an excessive need for admiration.
+For example, a brain injury patient with narcissistic personality disorder may have an inflated sense of self-importance and an excessive need for admiration.
 Roughly one in 10 patients with TBI show symptoms of a personality disorder.

 Executive dysfunction is a behavioral symptom that makes it challenging to manage thoughts, emotions, and actions.
 Symptoms might include: